With upgraded hardware and capabilities, CERN pushes physics into new realms

 After confirming the Higgs boson, the scientists were inspired to push even harder.
 Teams at CERN spent the past two years upgrading magnets (which guide the powerful beams around the ring), narrowing and cranking up the energy of the beams, and improving electrical systems, cooling, and the vacuum that surrounds the beam.
 The CERN Data Center also expanded—almost 60,000 new cores and over 100 petabytes of additional disk storage were installed.
 These upgrades included equipment spanning the Intel Xeon processor E5 v3 family, Intel SSDs, networking gear, and a smattering of software tools and expertise.

-During the LHC’s second run, CERN’s researchers are casting a much wider net, pushing mind-bending frontiers including new exotic particles, dark matter, supersymmetry, extra dimensions, antimatter, and quark-gluon plasma (read more at CERN’s website).
+During the LHC’s second run, CERN’s researchers are casting a much wider net, pushing mind-bending frontiers including new exotic particles, dark matter, supersymmetry, extra dimensions, antimatter, and quark-gluon plasma.
 It’s the kind of stuff we think might make up some, if not all, of the universe.
 The increased computing requirements of the LHC’s second run means it’s more important than ever to optimize high-energy physics codes for new computing architectures.

 Tara Shears, a physicist working at the University of Liverpool and a member of CERN’s LHCb collaboration, told the BBC: “Instead of trying to test the truth of [the standard model], what we really want to do now is break it.”